In this article:

 No, only your image will be.

 - I’ve cropped my picture but I don’t like the result.
 What can I do?

-Use the “Undo” button on the top right of the image editor.
+Use the “Undo” button at the top right corner of the image editor.

 - Can I edit the crop zone I just drew?